ChristianHallerX/ChristianHallerX.github.io/research/_posts/2019-10-27-How-to-be-successful-at-hackathons.md

 <br><img src="/assets/img/research/TAMUHack1.jpg" alt="TAMUHack1" style="width:720px">

-Photo Credit: TAMU Datathon organizers.
+Photo Credit: TAMU Datathon organizers

 ## Types of challenges
 **Hackathons** have relatively open-ended tasks and give you a lot of freedom to what exactly you solve.
 Hackathon problems will require your creativity to create a solution.
 This means you have to be cognizant of problems society and individuals may have and an idea how to solve them with technology and software.